 Don't forget the importance of a professional dental cleaning

-Even if you are on board with the dry brushing without any toothpaste, you still need to check in with your dentist at least once a year if not biannually.
+Even if you are on board with the dry brushing without any toothpaste, you still a dental check up with your dentist at least once a year if not biannually.
 This is because once plaque hardens into tartar, it does not matter if you use a horse hair toothbrush, you won't be able to get it off.
 The only way to remove the calculus is with a very sharp metal dental scaler.
 That means you can't skip your teeth cleanings!

 But in the mean time for your regular oral hygiene routine: